d-bl/GroundForge-help/docs/Binche.md

 Example from Binche Kompakt
 ===========================
- [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) is sampler designed by Hildegund Jene which features 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
+ [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) is a sampler designed by Hildegund Jene which features 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
 Ground number 31 in the sampler is particularly challenging to work because it uses a combination of half-stitch (CT) and whole-stitch (CTCT) in the ring pairs.
 To better understand this ground, a GroundForge model was made.

 ![](images/kompakt-31-challenge.png)